HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_14/education.md

 #### admission
 noun

+1. the money that you pay to enter a place:

+   How much do they charge for admission?

+   The admission charge/fee is $5.

+2. permission to enter a place:

+   Admission **to** the exhibition will be by invitation only.

+   There's a notice outside the building that says "No admission before twelve noon".

-1. the act of agreeing that something is true, especially unwillingly:
+3. the act of agreeing that something is true, especially unwillingly:

    Her silence was taken as an admission **of** guilt/defeat.